 - A presentation of the project must be made to a committee of three faculty members, two of whom will normally be from computer science, although for interdisciplinary projects this restriction can be relaxed.

 - Graduation with high or highest distinction is awarded at the discretion of a faculty committee in consultation with the Director of Undergraduate Studies.

 - Graduation with high or highest distinction is typically awarded for projects that are of publishable quality.
-Candidates should have a grade point average of 3.5 or higher in those courses related to the area of research; these courses must include at least one course above 400.
+Candidates should have a grade point average of 3.5 or higher in those courses related to the area of research; these courses must include at least one course at the 500 level or above.

 Written Document to Accompany Presentation

 Graduation with distinction requires a written document to accompany the presentation that is required by Duke.

 - The written document must be given (in perhaps a draft form) to the committee prior to the presentation.